llucbrell/audrey2/readme.md

 ## Debug mode on... off

-You can hide the errors by passing a boolean false to the method.
-In this case audrey only print the header and the body.
-This is a feature added for --verbose cli option.
+You can not execute the error debugger by passing a boolean false to the method.
+By this method, audrey only print the header, the body and the footer if you include some.
+It xcludes the execution of error list.
+This option is good for make --verbose cli option for your apps.

 ![](https://raw.githubusercontent.com/llucbrell/audrey2/master/captura.png)

+Example
 ```js
 audrey.debug(false);
 ```